Q. How do I receive financial aid funds?

 Q. Can I reduce or increase my federal student loan after it has been processed or during the year?

 A. Yes.
-You may request a change to your federal student loan funding at any time during the loan period, as noted on your Award Letter, by contacting the Financial Aid Office.
+You may request a change to your federal student loan funding at any time during the loan period, as noted on your Financial Aid Offer, by contacting the Financial Aid Office.

 Q. My income on the FAFSA is very different than my income will be as a graduate student.
 Does this mean I will not be eligible for financial aid?